How to Account for an Invoice Factoring Arrangement

 What is Invoice Factoring?

-When businesses are stuck with 30 to 60 days payment terms and expenses are growing, invoice factoring is a financial tool that solves these issues by taking these open or unpaid invoices and turning them into quick and reliable cash flow.
-With Bankers Factoring, businesses are able to receive a cash advance as soon as the same day after approval, eliminating worries of gaps in cash flow and injecting quick working capital.
+Invoice factoring is a financial tool that helps businesses with long payment terms and growing expenses.
+It converts open or unpaid invoices into quick cash, providing a reliable cash flow.
+With Bankers Factoring, businesses can receive a cash advance on the same day after approval, ensuring no gaps in cash flow and injecting working capital quickly.

 How Does Invoice Factoring Work?

 Invoice factoring companies, like Bankers Factoring, will buy your invoices and provide an 80-93% cash advance against the invoice amount.
 Payment collection from your customer is now in the hands of the factoring company, and once we have collected the payment from your customer, we will issue you the rest of the reserves, minus a small factoring fee.
-Monies are always wired the same day into your business bank account.
+Your business bank account always receives wired monies on the same day.

 Read our Invoice Factoring FAQ to learn more about the process and the differences between invoice factoring and invoice financing.